 GloSYS is a project to look above and beyond.
 In its third regional installment now, GloSYS has reached an increasingly global status by researching in region after region as outlined in the world map below.
 Yellow indicates countries researched for the ASEAN regional study, red signifies the reach of the Africa regional study.
-Orange outlines countries that the LAC regional study focuses on.
+Orange outlines countries in the focus of the LAC regional study.

 Figure 1: Countries studied by the GloSYS research project (yellow: ASEAN regional study; red: Africa regional study; orange: LAC regional study).

 The ‘Global State of Young Scientists’ (GloSYS) is an ongoing research project investigating the context in which early-career researchers (ECRs) work, and the challenges and motivations that shape their career trajectories.
 In this context, ECRs are defined as postgraduate researchers who have earned their PhD or an equivalent advanced research qualification up to ten years ago and who are working in higher education, private or public research organizations, business enterprise or other sectors where research is conducted (Geffers et al. 2016).
 Among particular themes of interest are young scientists’ motivations to enter research, support schemes, access to mentoring, scientific productivity and challenges faced as well as funding, mobility, and gender inequities within the higher education and research environment.

 The research project applies an internationally comparative perspective by studying countries on four continents in regional clusters (Figure 1).
 The project consists of four sequential phases (Figure 2): A precursor study served to obtain an encompassing picture of the state of young scientists worldwide.
 Three regional studies followed: The ASEAN and Africa regional studies are already completed, the Latin American and the Caribbean (LAC) regional study is to be conducted until 2023.
 The research projects’ results will be integrated, allowing a groundbreaking comparative perspective on ECRs worldwide.